History and use of instant-runoff voting: Canada

 The SoCred minority government lasted only nine months before losing a vote in the Legislature and an election having to be called.
 Alternative voting was again employed in this general election.
 The result this time was a SoCred majority.

 After this second IRV election, the SoCreds abolished the preferential voting system and returned the province to the province's traditional mixed system of block voting in multiple-member constituencies and FPTP contests in single-member districts.
 The change-back benefited the government party by creating large numbers of wasted votes and a wide possibility for gerrymandering.
 Finally in the 1980s, this unfair system was discarded due to wide criticism, and the province adopted a consistent system of FPTP in single-seat districts.
 In the next election many CCF supporters chose the relatively unknown Social Credit Party, a minor party that had never held any seats in the British Columbia legislature, as their second choice.
 The Social Credit Party achieved an upset victory in the 1952 election, winning 19 seats in the 48-member legislature to 18 for the CCF, 6 for the Liberals and 4 for the Conservatives.
 The Socreds formed a short-lived minority government until the 1953 election, in which they won a majority of seats (28 of 48).
 After the 1953 election, the Liberal and renamed Progressive Conservative Parties were reduced to third parties in the province, and first-past-the-post was reinstated by the government.

 IRV was also used for provincial elections in Alberta (1926–1955 in rural districts), and Manitoba (1927–1953) outside Winnipeg (excluding St. Boniface in 1949 and 1953).
 IRV was also used in provincial by-elections in these two provinces between 1924 and 1955.

 IRV has never been used for federal elections.

+IRV was used in city elections in Lethbridge from 1913 to 1927.

 IRV was used to elect mayors in city elections when STV was used to elect city councillors.
-STV/IRV was used in 20 Canadian cites during the 20th Century.
+STV/IRV was used in 20 Canadian cities during the 20th Century.